 Having witnessed first-hand what extended life did to Straights, it's possible Joseph decided he didn't want to end up like Straights and so he let himself age naturally.

-In any case, Joseph was a grandfather who was covered in muscles, was easily keeping up with teenagers and young adults, could roofhop and was flat out told by Mariah that he was actually quite sexy despite his age.
-He might not be Lisa Lisa, but we never learned if he ever reached her level of skill/power and he certainly aged more gracefully than his wife.
+In any case, Joseph was a grandfather who was covered in muscles, was easily keeping up with teenagers and young adults, could roofhop, and was flat-out told by Mariah that he was actually quite sexy despite his age.
+He might not be Lisa Lisa, but we never learned if he ever reached her level of skill/power, and he certainly aged more gracefully than his wife.

 As for why he became so frail and apparently Ripple-less in Part 4, perhaps being drained by Dio did some sort of permanent damage to his respiratory system and he couldn't use the Ripple anymore.
-Or maybe Hamon healing just doesn't work that well on Alzheimer's and the previous Ripple Masters were just very lucky in that regard (though I don't remember seeing any of them older than Part 4's Joseph except possibly Zepelli the first's master.
+Or maybe Hamon healing just doesn't work that well on Alzheimer's and the previous Ripple Masters were just very lucky in that regard (though I don't remember seeing any of them older than Part 4's Joseph except possibly Zepelli the first's master).

-The way I see it either: A) The stand lost the arrow at some point, or B) Stairway to Heaven can simply override it as part of its own reality warping abilities.
+The way I see it, either: A) The Stand lost the arrow at some point, or B) Stairway to Heaven can simply override it as part of its own reality-warping abilities.

-The lost of the arrow was irrelevant.
-After the stand transforms,the arrow doesn't need to be in contact to keep thr "requiem" state.
-See the Golden Experience Requiem with the arrow on it's forehead and GER without the arrow.
+The loss of the arrow was irrelevant.
+After the stand transforms,the arrow doesn't need to be in contact to keep the "requiem" state.
+See Gold Experience Requiem with the arrow on its forehead and GER without the arrow.

 It's also possible Giorno was indeed unaffected and he's still chilling in America.
-He has yet to appear in Steel Ball Run so it's possible.
+He has yet to appear in Steel Ball Run, so it's possible.

 OH.
 MY.
 GOD.
 This is totally what Part 8 is going to be about.

 At the tail end of Golden Wind (or whatever we're calling it now), it did appear that the Stand arrow fell out of Gold Experience Requiem right after he killed Diavolo with it, which might have reset it back to plain old Gold Experience.
-See here◊
+See here◊.

 I support this as the most likely explanation.
-GER only protects from attacks against itself AND it's owner, as without Giorno it would not be able to exist given it's a stand tied to a user like the rest (unlike SCR which was automatic).
-When Made in Heaven activated, it was not having it's natural life cycle threatened, so it just let the ability go ahead knowing full well in the reset, it would be fated to meet Giorno again and thus exist.
+GER only protects from attacks against itself AND its owner, as without Giorno, it would not be able to exist, given it's a Stand tied to a user like the rest (unlike SCR, which was automatic).
+When Made in Heaven activated, it was not having its natural life cycle threatened, so it just let the ability go ahead knowing full well in the reset, it would be fated to meet Giorno again and thus exist.
 Thus, the reason GER never stopped MiH is because it was not threatened.
-If Pucci had attempted to rewrite things so that the remaining son of Dio changed his course in life that would not lead to him getting GER, THEN the stand could have done it's work.
+If Pucci had attempted to rewrite things so that the remaining son of Dio changed his course in life that would not lead to him getting GER, THEN the stand could have done its work.

 My take?
 Requiem isn't as broken as people make it out to be.
 Despite the impressive description of its powers, it seems to be more of a Game Unbreaker.
 Outside of Diavolo attempting to timeskip and Requiem going "lolno" (and the eternal deaths), it just seemed to act like a beefed up Gold Experience.
 To use an analogy, King Crimson is Diavolo's GameShark, Gold Experience Requiem rips the GameShark out of Diavolo's hands and does the card crusher meme with it.

-GER's stand bio states that he needs to strike a target for the power to work (similar to how the stand worked before).
-The only reason it managed to stop King Crimson's time nonsense is because he hit the stand during the part of time that would have otherwise been removed.
+GER's stand bio states that he needs to strike a target for the power to work (similar to how the Stand worked before).
+The only reason it managed to stop King Crimson's time nonsense is because he hit the Stand during the part of time that would have otherwise been removed.
 That's a pretty big detail that tends to get left out when talking about the stand's feats.
 Then again, said bio also says he has infinite speed, which would mean he also exists in every point of the universe simultaneously...